Farewell To A Dear Friend

 Rathdowne Street.

-In 2012 I started to make a film about our friend Paul Cox.
+My friend Kriszta Doczy helped me make that film lending me her video camera and assisting with interviews.
 Nigel was the editor of this film.
-However Nigel had installed a new editing platform which he was not really familiar with and that gave us a lot of tech problems to solve so we required heaps of technical support from our friend Alix Jackson.
+However Nigel had installed a new editing platform which he was not really familiar with and that gave us a lot of tech problems to solve so we required heaps of technical support from our friend Alix Jackson whom we met through Kriszta.

-After many robust arguments during the editing stage, when we finally completed this film "The Nude In The Window" I was amazed to see Nigel weeping at the end of our first viewing of the finished work.
+After many robust arguments during the editing stage, we finally completed this film "The Nude In The Window".
+I was amazed to see Nigel weeping at the end of our first viewing of the finished work.
 Without Nigel’s gracious assistance I don't think I would ever have completed that film.

 Nigel with his daughter Amanda at the Palais a few years ago.